Techgrounds-Cloud-9/cloud-9-karimtouzani24/02_SEC/07_passwords.md

 $6$0yMGt.627fBTkpSu$aHJmxDreibVN1tl8slXplz.EYQz19hWw2ctRBYnLttbVWiOa2r1nCFl2gUdavNSO7H1YHr8O4y.S/RI905/5e1:19276:0:99999:7:::

-To understand how salting works, find a peer who has the same password in /etc/shadow, and compare hashes.
+To understand how salting works, I found a peer who has the same password in /etc/shadow, and compared the hashes.
+Because the password is salted.
+See results.

 ### Results